 If you have 32-bit machines included in your branch, then you must use a 32-bit boot image as a default boot image.

-If 32-bit boot image is not used as a default boot image, 32-bit terminals will be unable to boot and operate properly.
+If a 32-bit boot image is not used as a default boot image, 32-bit terminals will be unable to boot and operate properly.

-You can check the available boot images and their architecture from the command line:
+Check the available boot images and their architecture from the command line:

 salt <branch_server_salt_id> pillar.item boot_images